-Dartmouth is one of the twelve towns participating in the National Mayflower Partnership and throughout the twelve months from Thanksgiving November 2019, will be commemorating the 400-year anniversary of the sailing of the Mayflower to the New World, with a series of exciting events and projects, some of which will leave a lasting legacy well beyond 2020.
+Dartmouth was one of the twelve towns that took part in the National Mayflower Partnership, and throughout the twelve months from Thanksgiving November 2019 commemorating the 400-year anniversary of the sailing of the Mayflower to the New World, with a series of exciting events and projects, some of which leave a lasting legacy well beyond 2020.

-The whole town is involved in this historic commemoration, which will raise Dartmouth’s profile as a fascinating place to visit, encouraging national and international visitors, and stimulating the local economy.
+The whole town has been involved in this historic commemoration, raising Dartmouth’s profile as a fascinating place to visit, encouraging national and international visitors, and stimulating the local economy.

-Dartmouth will be left with a permanent legacy, making the town more attractive and informative for both residents and visitors, increasing visitor numbers and bringing economic benefits to the town and area.
+We have created for Dartmouth a permanent legacy, making the town more attractive and informative for both residents and visitors, increasing visitor numbers and bringing economic benefits to the town and area.